mikegyi/marsrover/README.md

 # Mars Rover - ThoughtWorks Code Assignment

-A squad of robotic rovers have been landed by NASA on a plateau on Mars.
+A squad of robotic rovers have landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, can be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.

 A rover’s position and location is represented by a combination of x and y co-ordinates and a letter representing one of the four cardinal compass points.
 The plateau is divided up into a grid to simplify navigation.
 An example position might be 0, 0, N, which means the rover is in the bottom left corner and facing North.